KKatlego/toy-robot-iteration-4/README.md

 ### To Run

 * `python3 robot.py`
-* use command argument `python3 robot text` to get the text output.
+* use command line argument `python3 robot.py text` to get the text output.
-* use command argument `python3 robot turtle` to get the visual turtle output.
+* use command line argument `python3 robot.py turtle` to get the visual turtle output.
 * follow the input prompts to get the desired output.
 * type help to see all valid commands.